andrewluetgers/ng-di-annotate/README.md

-# ng-annotate
+# ng-di-annotate
-ng-annotate adds and removes AngularJS and [ND-DI](https://github.com/jmendiara/ng-di) dependency injection annotations.
+ng-annotate adds and removes AngularJS and [NG-DI](https://github.com/jmendiara/ng-di) dependency injection annotations.
 It is non-intrusive so your source code stays exactly the same otherwise.
 No lost comments or moved lines.

+This is a fork of and should be used in place of ng-annotate for support of NG-DI.

 Without annotations: